Khader Adnan: Demonstrations and solidarity strikes

 Adnan's 2012 hunger strike prompted demonstrations in the West Bank and the Gaza Strip, and hundreds of Palestinian prisoners joined the hunger strike in solidarity.
 Adnan's father Musa Adnan started an open-ended hunger strike on 6 February the same year, telling Ma'an News Agency it would "enable him to support his son and understand his pain."
-His hometown of Arraba was at the center of demonstrations, with solidarity protesters camping outside his house, which Palestinian and foreign officials visiting to enquire about Adnan's health conditions.
-Around 50–60 Palestinian protested outside the Church of the Nativity in Bethlehem to show solidarity with Adnan on 8 February.
+His hometown of Arraba was at the center of demonstrations, with solidarity protesters camping outside his house, with Palestinian and foreign officials visiting to enquire about Adnan's health conditions.
+Around 50–60 Palestinians protested outside the Church of the Nativity in Bethlehem to show solidarity with Adnan on 8 February.

 On 11 February 2012 hundreds of Palestinians staged a demonstration at the Ofer Prison where Adnan was being held.
 The Israeli Army dispersed the protesters using rubber bullets and tear gas, injuring 16.
 At a separate demonstration in Beit Ummar near Hebron two Israelis and two Palestinians were arrested by Israel.
 Dozens of students from Birzeit University that gathered outside Ofer Prison on 13 February demanding Adnan's release were dispersed by Israeli security forces resulting in the injury of 23 people.
 On 15 February, supporters began an open hunger strike at a sit-in in front of the International Committee of the Red Cross in Gaza City.

 On 16 February 2012, the 61st day of Adnan's hunger strike, thousands of demonstrators protested throughout the Palestinian territories.
 About 1,000 mostly young Palestinians protested outside of Ofer Prison before being dispersed and in Hebron, hundreds of supporters held a sit-in holding posters reading "No to administrative arbitrary detention."
 That same day, Palestinians observed a 10-hour hunger strike in solidarity.

 Around 5,000 protesters demonstrated in Gaza City on 17 February 2012 chanting "We are all Khader Adnan," with the PIJ, Hamas and Fatah factions all participating.
 In Jenin, meanwhile, hundreds of Palestinians partook in a solidarity protest.